The application period for the Laurel County 2023 Cost Share is now closed.

 Will the CAIP program pay for labor costs?

-The applicant cannot be reimbursed for their own labor.
-However, some of the program areas designate labor as a cost-share item within the program guidelines.
+Some program areas designate labor as a cost-share item within the program guidelines.
+The applicant cannot be reimbursed for their own labor or for labor provided by the applicant's immediate family (example: father/mother, son/daughter, brother/sister, or in-laws.)
 Labor receipts must contain the name, address and contact information of each contracted laborer submitted for reimbursement.

 Instructions for enrolling in the CAIP Trainings in the Online Learning Environment for Continuing Education Credit

 Another online learning opportunity that is currently available for producers is the Beef Quality Assurance certification.
 Beef Quality Assurance is a nationally coordinated, state implemented program that provides systematic information to U.S. beef producers and beef consumers of how common-sense husbandry techniques can be coupled with accepted scientific knowledge to raise cattle under optimum management and environmental conditions.